Solana Hello World (Installation and Troubleshooting)

 cargo update -p solana-program@1.18.0 --precise ver

-Check the version of Solana you are running using solana --version. then plug that version into the ver above.
+Check the version of Solana you are running using solana --version.
+Then plug that version into the ver above.
 An example resolution is shown below:

 error[E0658]: use of unstable library feature ‘build_hasher_simple_hash_one’